theta-skunkworks/theta-plugin-current-location/README.md

 ## Other than Japanese model

 1. Turn on the THETA.
-2. After displaying "plug-in selection screen", tap "Current location" to start this plug-in.
+2. After displaying "plug-in selection screen", tap "Current Location" to start this plug-in.

 ## Japanese model